mjaglan/bigdata-example-project/README.rst

 Use ``hw5`` branch
 -------------------------------------------------------------------------------

-* Login https://github.iu.edu with your IU Username and Password (It is a same IU Credential that you use on other IU sites e.g. one.iu.edu)
+* Login to github with your Username and Password

 * Checkout hw5 branch